stefafafan/closure2wbs/README.md

 # closure2wbs

-closure2wbs is a cli tool for converting a list of closure tables to a WBS structure for PlantUML.
+closure2wbs is a cli tool for converting a list of closure tables to a WBS structure for PlantUML or Mermaid.
 Currently, the tool assumes a JSON file input, and outputs to file.

 > [!WARNING]